 Myotherapy and Remedial Massage Northcote

-Myotherapists and Remedial Massage Therapists are university certified and trained to quickly identify the source of tension and pain and apply their skills to get you feeling great again.
-Massage benefits include reduced pain, increased movement but can be a great way to de stress with our busy lifestyles and the demands we place on our bodies.
+Myotherapists and Remedial Massage Therapists are university certified and trained to quickly identify the original source of tension and pain and apply a range of manual therapy techniques to get you feeling great again.
+Massage benefits are vast and include reduced stiffness, pain, increased movement but can be a great way to manage stress with our busy lifestyles and the demands we place on our bodies.

 Myotherapy definition - Myotherapy is a Allied Health Practice of manual therapy which is focused on the assessment, treatment and rehabilitation of musculoskeletal pain and associated conditions.

 Myotherapy defines as muscle therapy as 'Myo' in Greek explains and is a branch of manual medicine aimed to prevent, correct and rehabilitate sporting and occupational injuries to restore and maintain normal functioning of the body.
-Techniques are aimed to restore and maintain the normal integrity of the soft tissue structures including muscles, tendons, ligaments and fascia.
+Myotherapy techniques are aimed to restore and maintain the normal physical integrity of the soft tissue structures including muscles, tendons, ligaments and fascia.

 A Myotherapy session involves a physical evaluation, a thorough history taking, followed by various muscle, joint and nerve testing.
 Myotherapy can be used for chronic injuries related to work or sports or in the prevention of symptoms, correction of posture and returning to optimal activity.
 Myotherapy treatment may include trigger point therapy, remedial massage therapy, joint mobilisation, dry needling, cupping, stretching, exercise and rehabilitation programs and pain management.

-Myotherapy is a Westernised evidence based therapy which has grown as a popular treatment for muscle pain and injury, which is typically quite manual or 'hands-on' treatment which identifies the cause of pain often resulting from either improper posture, poor biomechanics and injury.
+Myotherapy is a Westernised evidence based therapy which has grown as a popular treatment for muscle pain and injury, which is typically quite manual or 'hands-on' treatment which identifies the root cause of pain often resulting from either improper posture, poor biomechanics and injury.
 Myotherapy treatment approach is holistic taking into account all aspects of health and wellness.
 This means looking not only at a person's physical but psychological and occupational stresses for effective and long lasting results.

 Click here for The Difference Between Myotherapy and Remedial Massage

-Remedial Massage is a form of deep tissue massage focusing on tight and restricted soft tissue including muscles, tendons and fascia causing sore muscles and aching joints.
+Remedial Massage is an effective form of deep tissue massage focusing on tight and restricted soft tissue including muscles, tendons and fascia causing sore muscles and aching joints.
 Remedial Massage aims to increase soft tissue flexibility, joint mobility assisting in recovery and prevention of injury.